FrederikJM/BIManalyst_g_28/A3/README.md

 - The building envelope should not be tapered.
 - The IFC-file should have a wall or a column at every edge of the building's plan.
-- Basement stories that are located underground should have a name that contains "-n", where n i is an integer.
+- Basement stories that are located underground should have a name that contains "-n", where n is an integer.

 # IDS